seshuen/pexels-image-gallery/Local-Setup.md

 - Step 2: Import all the node modules by running `npm install` in your root directory.
 - Step 3: create a new environment file (`.env`) in the root direction `pexels-image-gallery/`. **Note:** If you are running node in development enviornment then create `.env.development` instead of `.env`.
 - Step 4: Create your [Pexel API Key](https://www.pexels.com/api/).
-- Step 5: Copy the api key and store it in the `.env`/`.env.development` file.
+- Step 5: Copy the api key and store it in the `.env` or `.env.development` file.
   Your env file should look something like this:

 ```